Rufino Santos: Death

-Rosales said that Santos was a diabetic and that he suffered from a malignant brain tumor.
+Gaudencio Rosales noted that Santos was a diabetic and suffered from a malignant brain tumor.

-He died in Manila on September 3, 1973, eight days after his 65th birthday.
+He died in Manila on September 3, 1973, aged 65.
 Following his death, a diplomatic report from the United States Embassy in Manila assessed his activities:

 Santos' opposition to "Social Action" programs, which he frequently expressed in heavy-handed fashion, did much to perpetuate the Catholic Church's image as a conservative organization, allied with the country's economic and social elite.

+His remains lie at the crypt under the main altar of the Manila Cathedral, along with his predecessors: Michael J. O'Doherty and Gabriel M. Reyes, and his successor, Cardinal Jaime Sin.
+Santos is the most recent Archbishop of Manila to die while in office.
+(Note: Jaime Sin retired from office in 2003 before dying in 2005.
+Gaudencio Rosales, who is still living, retired from office in 2011.
+Luis Antonio Tagle, also living, left the Archdiocese of Manila after being appointed Prefect of the Congregation for the Evangelization of Peoples in 2020.)

 Legacy

-The coat of arms used by Cardinal Santos as Cardinal-Archbishop of Manila from 1960, the year he was created as cardinal by Pope John XXIII, until 1973, the year he died.

-Santos, the first Filipino cardinal, became the 29th Archbishop of Manila in a post-war scenario that saw a nation plagued with the following: a high dependency on the upper class in the country's social, economic and political growth; a growing inequality in the distribution of wealth; a critical unfairness in labor, land and tenancy—all catalysts to the resurgence of the communist movement.
+Santos, the first Filipino cardinal, became the 29th archbishop of Manila in a post-war scenario that saw a nation plagued by: a high dependency on the upper class for the country's social, economic, and political growth; growing inequality in the distribution of wealth; and critical unfairness in labor, land, and tenancy—all catalysts for the resurgence of the communist movement.
 It was to this disparate social order that Santos spoke upon his installation:

 I have thought of organizing a social welfare for uplifting the spirit and soul of these unfortunate members of our community.
 The Archdiocese will lead in this undertaking with an initial amount of fifty to one hundred thousand pesos.
 Then I expect the more fortunate of the faithful in the Archdiocese to contribute their help in the amount of 1 peso a month for the same purpose, in order that we may budget some two hundred to two hundred fifty thousand pesos a year for buying food, clothing and medicines for distribution among our poor brethren, and the education of their children.

-This plan took shape soon after when the cardinal appointed an eleven-man administrative board on October 1, 1953.
-And so a new era had dawned when the establishment of Caritas Manila (first known as Catholic Charities) brought structure and organization to the way the church's charitable works in the Archdiocese of Manila were being implemented.
+This plan took shape soon after when the cardinal appointed an eleven-member administrative board on October 1, 1953.
+The establishment of Caritas Manila (first known as Catholic Charities) brought structure and organization to the implementation of the church's charitable works in the Archdiocese of Manila.